chinamike65/hugo-tuolesi/content/book4/book4en.md

 Moreover, after completing the Hinayana path of liberation, one must eventually enter the Mahayana path.
 In this way, it is better to enter the Mahayana path all at once.

-More importantly, it is very, very difficult to meet the Mahayana gate, and it is possible to have enough blessings.
+More importantly, it is very, very difficult to meet the Mahayana gate, and it is possible to have enough merit.

 In the "Opening Verse" it says: